sombriks/rosetta-beer-store/README.md

 ## Tell me more about this Beer Store

 - The Beer Store is a modern web app
-  - It has a frontend and a backend
+  - It has a frontend and a back end
   - It has two roles: customer and manager
   - A default user called admin are available from the cold start
     - It has both customer and manager roles